 - 1/4 teaspoon dried mustard

-Tip: place a baking pan with about 1/2 inch of water on the bottom rack under the bean pot or casserole to catch spills.
+Tip: Place a baking pan with about 1/2 inch of water on the bottom rack under the bean pot or casserole to catch spills.
 Add more water to this pan as necessary.
-The pan will help catch spills and the water will help keep the spills from burning.
+The pan will not only help catch spills, but the water will also help keep the spilled food from burning.